yglukhov/wasmrt/README.md

 # Caveats
 - Exceptions don't work.
 - Nim GC is disabled on start, you have to run it carefully close to the stack bottom, otherwise it can collect live references.

+# Why no Emscripten?
+The goal of this project is to produce self-contained standalone wasm files from nim code, without any JS glue, or "desktop platform emulation".